Metal Slug Anthology: Included titles

-Metal Slug 1-5 and X are done via emulation of the Neo Geo AES versions, while 6 is a ported version of the arcade game.
+Metal Slug 1-5 and X are the home console games running via Neo Geo AES emulation, while 6 is a ported version of the arcade game.

 Included features

 Metal Slug 1-6 and X are included in the release, and the games have not been altered in any way.
 This is the same with the characters and abilities, which have all been kept the same, but the game's manual erroneously states that the 'slide' ability is achievable in Metal Slug 4, 5, and 6 — Metal Slug 4 and 6 do not include this feature in either the arcade or console version.

 Extra features

 The game includes several special features: